franpanteli/CSS-HTML-Sass-Bootcamp-Library/README.md

 ## Repository Overview

 This repository contains my notes from the 12-week AMSxOpenClassrooms web development bootcamp.
 My notes on each section of the bootcamp material are published in this repository in PDF format, with these forming a reference libary for future use.
 This curriculum covers emphases key technologies such as HTML, CSS, and Sass.
-More information about the content for each of these sections in the bootcamp is provided below, and their links are clickable for brevity.
+More information about the content for each of these sections in the bootcamp is provided below, their links are clickable for brevity and the authors of the video lectures which they are based off of are also detailed below.

 ## Bootcamp Courses Structure